This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Accessibility: Please note this cottage has narrow, steep and twisting stairs up to each floor.

-Television: A television with inbuilt DVD player is provided, the building is grade II listed, therefore we are not able to install a satellite dish, and with no cable in the area, the television has no reception.
+Television: A television with USB port and Blueray / DVD player is provided, the building is grade II listed, therefore we are not able to install a satellite dish, and with no cable in the area, the television has no reception.